- Fitness Guides & Advice

-The instructor will show you how to set up your bike and will give options to match your own fitness level, allowing you to properly personalise your ride – just make sure you get to class a few minutes early!
+Turn up a little early to the class and let the instructor know it’s your first class and they will show you how to set up your bike and give you options to match your own fitness level, allowing you to properly personalise your ride.

-Spin studios are full of people who are working hard and it gets hot in there.
-Make sure you wear breathable clothes to make your workout far more comfortable and enjoyable.
+Spin studios are full of people who are working hard, and it gets hot in there.
+Make sure you wear breathable gym clothing to make your workout far more comfortable and enjoyable.